Tom Dillmann

-Tom Dillmann (born 6 April 1989 in Mulhouse) is a French racing driver set to compete in the 2023 FIA World Endurance Championship for the Vanwall Racing Team.
-He is well known for winning the German Formula Three Championship in the 2010 season and the Formula V8 3.5 Championship in the 2016 3.5 season.
+Tom Aston Dillmann (born 6 April 1989 in Mulhouse) is a French racing driver who competes for Inter Europol Competition in the 24 Hours of Le Mans, European Le Mans Series and in the IMSA SportsCar Championship.
+He has won the 2025 24 Hours of Le Mans with Inter Europol Competition in the LMP2 class and is well known for winning the German Formula Three Championship in the 2010 season and the Formula V8 3.5 Championship in the 2016 3.5 season.

 Career

 Karting and Formula Renault

 As the son of retired racing driver, mechanic and team manager Gerard Dillmann, Tom Dillmann started his career by winning the regional Alsace soapbox championship in 1999.
 He raced go-karts from 2000 to 2002 in the minime and junior classes, and won a regional title and also achieved fourth place in the French championship.
 In 2003, Dillmann tested a prototype made by his father.
 He drove the car, powered by a motorbike engine, on circuit and ice.

 In 2004, Dillmann entered the Formula Renault 1600 Belgium series with his family-run Tom Team.
 He finished fifth in the championship with three podiums, including a victory at Spa-Francorchamps.
 He also contested selected races of the Formula Renault Monza and Formula Junior 1600 Spain championships, taking a podium finish in the latter.
 Dillmann moved into the Formula Renault Eurocup in 2005, as part of a three-car Prema Powerteam effort alongside Kamui Kobayashi and Patrick Rocha.
 Dillmann contested the first three meetings with Prema, before moving to Cram Competition for the next two meetings.
 Having failed to score points to that point, Dillmann elected to stand down from his drive due to a lack of experience.
 He also contested three meetings of the French championship, but failed to score any points.

 He returned to the European series at the start of the 2006 season; again as part of a three-car team, this time with SG Formula, along with Sten Pentus and Carlo van Dam.
 Alongside his Eurocup commitments, Dillmann contested the majority of the French Formula Renault Championship.
 In the Eurocup, Dillmann achieved his first podium at the third meeting of the season, as he finished second behind Dani Clos at Misano.
 He added two further second places at the final meeting of the season in Barcelona, finishing behind eventual series champion Filipe Albuquerque on both occasions.
 Dillmann finished eighth in the championship.
 In the French championship, Dillmann finished in tenth place after taking two consecutive victories late in the season, at Le Mans and Magny-Cours.